brendanfitz/python-flask-machine-learning-models-rest-api/README.md

 Well look no further!

-Here a Flask rest api app for accessing prediction data from all my Metis and personal machine learning algorithms.
+I've created a Flask REST API for accessing prediction data from all my Metis and personal machine learning algorithms.

 This is launched on a Raspberry Pi server for the world to use!

+Enjoy!